Norfolk Nature Tours: Wildlife Walks & Wild Orchid Walks

 We will look for a selection of wild flowers - the tough specialists of the severe conditions to be found in coastal habitats, as well as a variety of birds - this is the time when Arctic-breeding wading birds are heading south through Britain to warmer climes.

-Wednesday 7 September, near Sheringham, 10 am
+Friday 4 September, near Sheringham, 10 am

-Flowers of heath and bog
+Flowers of heath & bog

 Looking in particular for the exquisite Grass of Parnassus, as well as variety of other late-summer flowers, dragonflies and butterflies.

-Friday 16 September, Snettisham, 10 am
+Saturday 5 September, Snettisham, 10 am

 Birds & other wildlife at Snettisham

-Friday 21 October, Holkham, 10 am.
+Sunday 18 October, Holkham, 10.30 am.

 Winter Wildfowl at Holkham